Dr Lauren Carters-White

 About me

-I am a qualitative researcher with expertise in the Commercial Determinants of Health (CDoH), with a growing expertise in using deliberative methods.
+I am a qualitative researcher with expertise in the Commercial Determinants of Health (CDoH) and food policy, with a growing expertise in using deliberative methods.
 I have conducted research on framing of CDoH policy debates, public acceptability of policies aimed at addressing the CDoH, and the power dynamics surrounding CDoH.
 I teach mostly on the Masters in Public Health, as well as qualitative research and analysis.
 My research employs a range of methods including interviews, focus groups and documentary analysis.

 I am also a member of the SPECTRUM (Shaping Public hEalth poliCies To Reduce ineqUalities and harM) Consortium which focuses on commercial determinants of health in relation to alcohol, tobacco and food.
 SPECTRUM is funded by the UK Prevention Research Partnership (2019-2024) and includes 10 universities and multiple policy/practice partners.